 Such problems require specialist help from trained consultants well versed with the problems faced by Muslim communities.
 Fortunately, UNITY provides such a service.
 At present, we focus on pre-marital, marital and post-marital guidance and support.
 UNITY Family Services will, in time, focus on solutions to a number of family problems.

-In light of our research, however, our services currently offer information, support and guidance in the following areas:
+In light of our research, our services currently offer information, support and guidance in the following areas:

 The first is educational, such as our courses for groups of single men and women.
 To take part, you don’t need to be engaged to each other; the course is simply a tool for marriage education.

 The second involves premarital guidance sessions with you, your partner and our consultant.
 This is more private, and more specific to your personal concerns.

 This uniqueness is important in intercultural marriages.
 The consultant will help you recognise and plan for your cultural differences and similarities.
 In second marriages, we will help you address concerns from the first marriage and build the new marriage.
 These issues can be made more difficult if children are involved.
 Meanwhile, if yours is an interfaith marriage, we can help you plan for raising children, your religious expectations and any other concerns you have.